 For example, Wix (opens in new tab) is the world’s most popular builder, and it comes with a great free plan.
 However, the sheer power of its editor means that a lot of people have trouble learning how to use it, and it might not be the best choice for absolute beginners.

 On the other side of the equation are options like the GoDaddy (opens in new tab) builder, which is quite basic but extremely easy to use.
 It doesn’t offer anything near the power of competitors like Wix, but it’s a great choice for absolute beginners with little confidence.

 Wix: get the best website builder for free (opens in new tab)

 The best website builder available, Wix has hundreds of templates, a flexible editor, and a user-friendly drag-and-drop interface.
-The full builder is included with the free package, alongside 500MB of storage, though you can’t use your own domain name or create an ecommerce site, and there’s a sizable banner advertisement displayed.
+The full builder is included with the free package, alongside 500MB of storage, though you can’t use your own domain or create an ecommerce site, and there’s a sizable banner ad displayed.
 A 14-day money-back guarantee is available though, should you want to try a premium plan.

 Step 2: Create an account